Disorder effects in a model of competing superconducting and charge-density wave orders in YBa$_2$Cu$_3$O$_{6+x}$: The Model

 where ${\bm \Phi}_{j\mu}=(\Phi_{j\mu}^a,\Phi_{j\mu}^b)^T$.
 The Hamiltonian is

-Henceforth, the bare superconducting stiffness, $\rhos$, is set to 1 and serves as the basic energy scale.
+Henceforth, the bare superconducting stiffness, $\rhos$, and the lattice constant $a$ are set to 1 and serve as the basic energy and length scales.
 We model the Coulomb interaction between CDW fields within a bilayer by a local coupling $\tU$, and denote the intra-bilayer Josephson tunneling amplitude by $\tJ$.
 The (weaker) Coulomb interaction and Josephson coupling between nearest-neighbor planes belonging to consecutive bilayers are denoted by $U$ and $J$, respectively.

 The last term in Eq. (\ref{meq:HV}) describes the coupling between the disordered doped oxygens on the chain layers and the CDW fields on the adjacent bilayers.
 This coupling may originate from local changes in the concentration of doped holes and from the Coulomb interaction between the oxygens and the CDW \cite{Tabis2017}.
 We model the chain potential via correlated random fields ${\bm V}_j=(V^1_j + iV^2_j, V^3_j + iV^4_j)^T$ satisfying $\overline{V_j^\alpha}(\br)=0$ and